madelinelimm/CookiecutR/README.md

 - renv: consist folders which stores project packages in the environment
 - results: consist of Rplots
 - src
-	- modules: folder consisting modules
+	- modules: folder consisting modules, module4.R is a sample code to connect to postgreSQL database
 	- <project_name>.R: main Rscript to be executed
 - .Rprofile: automatically executes when project starts
 - renv.lock: similar to requirement.txt which stores installed packages names and its versions